bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/privacy.md

   Some lightweight wallets don't connect to the Bitcoin peer-to-peer (P2P) network.
-Instead, they make a (usually secure) connection to a single server that provides block chain data.
+Instead, they make a (usually secure) connection to a single server that provides blockchain data.

   The wallet tells the server all of its addresses, and the server replies with all of the transactions that belong to the wallet.
 This explicitly